thorn-lab/coronavirus_structural_task_force/pdb/nsp3/SARS-CoV/2jze/README.md

-# Base folder 2jze
+# PDB 2jze

-## Files downloaded from wwPDB:
+## Overview

+**Protein name**: nsp3

+**Organism**: SARS-CoV

+**Method**: NMR

+## Description

+The nuclear magnetic resonance (NMR) structure of a central segment of the SARS-CoV nsp3 Mac3 domain.
+Mac3(513-651) exhibits a macrodomain fold.This domains function is connected to RNA binding, preferentially binds oligo G.

+## Basefolder

-2jze.pdb and 2jze.cif - contain the coordinates of the threedimensional molecular model, and can be viewed with, for example, Coot or Pymol.
+2jze.pdb and 2jze.cif - the coordinates of the threedimensional molecular model